 Of course, some of these metrics will depend on you either giving website access to your agency or communicating effectively with them each month.

-Try to get a sample of a monthly report to see if the style and data meets the needs and comfort level of your business.
+Try to get a sample of a monthly report to see if the style and data meet the needs and comfort level of your business.
 If they use reports from a social media analytics tool like Agorapulse, they should be clear to read and provide the data that you require.

 This is a good question to ask during the agency interview process, especially if your industry is very niche.

 If your industry is also specific, you can benefit from working with an agency that gets it.
 The more experience an agency has in your industry, the more likely they are able to produce the results you are looking for.

 If they do not have experience in your industry, ask them what their understanding is of the industry and how social media marketing works within it.
-Again, this will show you a bit about the research that agency did before speaking with you.
+Again, this will show you a bit about the research that the agency did before speaking with you.